ballerina-platform/module-ballerina-auth/auth-ballerina/Module.md

 ### Listener LDAP User Store Basic Auth Provider

-Represents the LDAP based listener Basic Auth provider, which is used to authenticate the provided credentials against the provided LDAP user store configurations.
+Represents the LDAP-based listener Basic Auth provider, which is used to authenticate the provided credentials against the provided LDAP user store configurations.
 This connects to an active directory or an LDAP, retrieves the necessary user information, and performs authentication and authorization.

 ### Client Basic Auth Provider